5 steps for becoming an effective leader

 Know your team

 Each person is unique in both personal and professional aspects.
-Take your time to learn more about who your team members are, what are their interests, what are their talents, etc.
+Take your time to learn more about who your team members are, including their interests and strengths.

-One of the things that separate an average leader from a great one is the ability to care about their people and take care of them.
-It’s a direct correlation.
-The more you take care of them, the more motivated they’ll be to take care of your products, customers and ultimately help your company achieve its mission.
+One factor that separates average leaders from great ones is their ability to care about and for their people.
+It’s a direct correlation: the more a team feels cared for, the more motivated they’ll become to take care of their team’s products, customers, and ultimately help the business achieve its mission.

 Lead by example

-More often than not we see leaders that adopt the “do as I say, not as I do” philosophy.
-Whether they do that intentionally or not, that’s extremely harmful to their capability as a leader.
+We see leaders adopt a “do as I say, not as I do” philosophy.
+Whether or not it is intentional, that mindset erodes their effectiveness as leaders.

-How can any leader expect that their people follow them if not even himself is doing what he preaches?
-Instead of coaxing their team members to do what they want, effective leaders promote a collaborative work environment in which people are free to make suggestions, propose improvements, etc.
+No leader can expect people to follow them if they, themselves, do not follow their own values and instructions.
+Rather than coaxing team members to do what they want, effective leaders promote a collaborative work environment in which people are free to make suggestions and propose improvements.

-Make sure each of your team members has the necessary autonomy and resources to take ownership of their tasks and they’ll be comfortable working without depending on you sooner than you know it.
+Ensure that each of your team members has the necessary autonomy and resources to take ownership of tasks so that they can become comfortable working without a high level of dependence upon you.

 Be direct

-In her best selling book “Radical Candor“, Kim Scott says that:
+In her best selling book “Radical Candor,” Kim Scott says:

 Radical Candor really just means saying what you think while also giving a damn about the person you’re saying it to.
 Why is it so rare that such a simple thing feels radical?

-Putting it in other words, it means going straight to the point about any subject (even criticism) while caring for the other person’s feelings.
-There’s a very fine line that separates honesty from rudeness.
-The effective leader never goes beyond that line.
+In other words, it’s getting straight to the point about any subject, including criticism, while caring for the other person’s feelings.
+A very fine line separates honesty from rudeness, and effective leaders never cross it.

-By adopting this management rule you’ll be working towards implementing a culture that allows people to speak their mind freely and encourages them to share their thoughts on their colleague’s actions without fear.
-Learn them to provide constructive feedback instead of rude criticism and you’ll be halfway through the ideal communication level.
+This management style is a key for implementing a culture that allows people to speak their mind freely and encourages them to share their thoughts without fear.
+Teach them to provide constructive feedback instead of petty criticism.

 Talk to your team

-Being a “people’s job”, leadership is a great deal about communication.
-If you’re in a position of leading a group of people (whether it’s you and a colleague or a team of over 50) you must know that in other to be respected as a leader you must work towards developing a mutual sense of understanding and trust.
+Because people in leadership positions deal directly with people, leadership is, in large part, communication.
+If you lead a group of people (whether it’s you and a colleague, or a team of over 50) it’s critical to recognize that the only path to respect is a mutual sense of understanding and trust.

-Your people must trust and understand you as much as you do them.
+Your people must trust and understand you, and you them.
 In order to do that, however, leaders must learn how to connect.

-We’re so constantly ‘hidden’ behind the digital gadgets that we’re actually losing our ability to connect personally.
+As we as a culture continue connecting more via digital sources and as we remain constantly “hidden” behind gadgets, our personal connection skills can begin to atrophy.
 Research shows that a humane, effective leader must be compassionate, positive, humble, and empathetic towards their team members’ feelings.
+This requires personal connections.

-The best leaders are able to build genuine personal connections to their teammates.
-Only after the bond is created is that the necessary trust for building a strong culture can exist.
-Where there’s trust there’s truth and honesty, and that’s the absolute best path towards excellence in performance.
+The best leaders build genuine connections with teammates.
+Only after the bond is created can the necessary trust for strong culture-building exist.
+Where there’s trust, there’s truth and honesty, and that’s the best path to performance excellence.

 Listen to your team

-Being open to listening to other people’s opinions and assessments of your leadership is a lot harder on some than it is on others.
-Self-assessing your own work without any type of bias is close to impossible, that’s why you must value each feedback you get from your team members and other fellow professionals.
+Remaining open to others’ opinions and assessments of your leadership is a lot harder than it sounds.
+Assessing your own work without any type of bias is close to impossible, which is why it’s important to value every piece of feedback you get from team members and fellow professionals.

-Seeing things from your own perspective may not be enough to really see things as they are.
-Talking to other people (friends, leaders, employees) often broadens your horizons and gives you the necessary perspective to explore areas that need improvement.
+Your own perspective simply may not be enough to see things as they are.
+Talking to other people (friends, leaders, and employees) often broadens your horizons and gives you the necessary perspective to explore areas that need improvement.

-As we already established, being an effective leader is not an easy job.
-It can get a little easier if you have the right set of tools to help you manage your activities.
+It may go without saying, but being an effective leader is not easy.
+It can gradually become easier, however, with the right set of tools to for managing your activities.

-Pipefy is a cloud-based business process management platform that empowers managers to build and execute any type of workflow.
-Through a simple Kanban-style interface companies can achieve process excellence without the need for IT, technical skills, or professional services.
+Pipefy is a cloud-based business process management (BPM) platform that empowers managers to build and execute any type of workflow.
+Businesses employ a simple Kanban-style interface to achieve process excellence without the need for coding knowledge or third-party professional services.

 Related articles